Philip David Zelazo: Background

 Zelazo earned an Honours B.A. from McGill University (1988) and a Ph.D. with Distinction from Yale University (1993).
 From 1992 to 2007, he was on the faculty at the University of Toronto, where he held the Canada Research Chair in Developmental Neuroscience.
 In 2007, Zelazo moved to the University of Minnesota, where he holds the Nancy M. and John E. Lindahl Professorship in the Institute of Child Development, and is co-director (with Stephanie M. Carlson) of the Developmental Social Cognitive Neuroscience Lab.
 He also co-founded (2004) and served as co-director of a child development research center at Southwest University in Chongqing, China, until 2012.
 His father, Philip Roman Zelazo, is a psychologist and Director of the Montreal Autism Centre.

-Zelazo has authored over 130 scientific papers.
-Among numerous other volumes, Zelazo co-edited the Cambridge Handbook of Consciousness, and Developmental Social Cognitive Neuroscience, and he edited The Oxford Handbook of Developmental Psychology (2013, 2 volumes).
+Zelazo has authored over 160 scientific papers.
+Among numerous other volumes, Zelazo co-edited the Cambridge Handbook of Consciousness, and Developmental Social Cognitive Neuroscience, and he edited The Oxford Handbook of Developmental Psychology (2013, 2 volumes). (see Google Scholar).